SAP-samples/cloud-sf-extension-cap-sample/README.md

 2. Follow the steps [here](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/637d331010e54a2999e2f023d2de1130.html) to add the necessary roles to the user to access the Enterprise Messaging Business Application
 3. Open your global account, then your subaccount.
 4. In the left pane, choose Subscriptions.
-5. Choose Enterprise Messaging and click on `Go to Application` link.
-> The Go to Application link becomes available once the subscription is activated.
+5. Choose Enterprise Messaging and click on `Go to Application` link (after the subscription is activated).
 6. In the application, choose the messaging client (specified in the Project Configuration>Step 2.5) created when the application is deployed.
 7. Go to the tab `Queue`.
 ![Integration type](./documentation/images/queue.png)